 Laundry in the Kitchen

 We don’t all live in a large sprawling home with plenty of square footage.
 For the small homes, space is a premium and the laundry room location is at the bottom of the list.
 In cases such as this, the kitchen is often a place where you can include a laundry closet.
 It doesn’t have to be very big, just large enough to hold a washer and dryer and perhaps shelving or wall cabinets to store washing and drying accessory items.
 A minimum space of six feet in width and three feet in depth is all that is needed.

 The Laundry Near the Garage and Mudroom

 Probably the most desired option is to have the laundry room location in the service area of the house.
 This area generally include the garage, kitchen, mudroom, and service entrance to the home.
-An ideal design concept would be to make the mudroom a buffer with immediate access to the kitchen and to a separate laundry.
+An ideal concept would be to design the mudroom as a buffer with immediate access to the kitchen and to a separate laundry.
 You can do laundry and still not be far from the activities of family gatherings typically tied to the kitchen/ family room area.
 As in the case of the basement scenario, you can design the room to do many task related to laundry chores.

 Sleeping Area Laundry Location

 The sleep zone is not the best laundry room location due to noise.
 However, some homeowners are willing to accept a little noise for convenience.
 With a one story or ranch type home, this location is rarely used.
 In two story homes, it is a lot more common because homeowners would rather not have to drag clothes up and down the stairs traveling back and forth to the laundry room.
 The upstairs laundry can be tucked in a designated closet or it can be a room with work stations.
 It all depends on the amount of square footage you are willing or able to provide for the space.